IskXCr/CG-Note-Misc/GAMES-202/markdown/Lecture03.md

 ##### Adding a (variable) bias to reduce self occlusion

-Now the shadow occurs **only if** the difference exceeds certain threshold.
+Now the shadow occurs **only if** the difference exceeds certain threshold:
+$$
+\Delta d \geq \text{Threshold}
+$$

-- May be related to the viewing angle.
+- May be related to viewing angle.
 If perpendicular to the surface, then little bias.
 Else, high bias.

 <img src="../images/Lecture03-img-8.png" alt="image-20230728164740245" style="zoom:50%;" />

-- **A high bias**: Introducing detached shadow.
+- **Bias is too high**: Introducing detached shadow.
-  - When the object is indeed small, causing the depth difference to be lied within the bias interval.
+  - Small object causes the difference between depths to be lied within the bias interval.
     - Notice the detached shadow on Laura's shoes.

 ##### Second-Depth Shadow Mapping

-Store the second-minimum depth when generating shadow mapping.
+Store the second-minimum depth when generating the shadow map.

-- Using the midpoint between first and second depths in SM.
+- Using the midpoint between first and second depths in the SM.

 <img src="../images/Lecture03-img-9.png" alt="image-20230728165033670" style="zoom:50%;" />

 *Assume the light source is directly above.*

 - Requires objects to be **watertight**:
   - Cannot describe planes without volume.
+(Can be solved with some tricks)
 - The **overhead** may not worth it:
   - RTR does not trust in **complexity**: The actual time may be doubled or tripled or even more.